Brickworks/Nucleus/docs/pdr_avhw.md

 ![timeline](https://user-images.githubusercontent.com/12124823/93687139-a3d6bc00-fa78-11ea-8a13-1b4806cb1e51.png)

 PCB assembly will potentially occur during this development process based on how the card design finalizes and the needs of the software development side of things.
+However assembly and test of PCBAs is not included in this development schedule.
+Current expectation is that boards will be ordered and assembled after CDR.

 ## Cost: